GWSci/SWAc/README.rst

     $ ./run.sh -i ./input_files/input.yml -o ./output_files/

-**Troubleshooting:** If there is a cython compilation error complaining that Python.h does not exist then you might need to install ``python-dev``.
-Run the command ``sudo apt-get install python3-dev`` to install it, and then run ``touch swacmod/cymodel.pyx`` to force a recompilation on the next run.
-Then try running the test model again.

 Regarding Python environments, the intent is that users do not have to manage environments themselves.
 The ``setup_linux.sh`` script creates an environment using venv.
 The ``run.sh`` script will activate and exit the environment automatically.

 Installation on Mac systems: